Back to overview

 For your physical health, the World Health Organization recommends 150 minutes of moderate physical activity or 75 minutes of vigorous physical activity per week.
 However, for your mental health, any type or duration of physical activity has positive effects.
-You can do aerobic exercise like cycling, running, swimming and hiking, or non-aerobic exercise that focuses on muscular strength, flexibility, balance or coordination like yoga, tai chi, dancing, and material arts.
-So even gardening, a 10-minute walk, or some quick yoga stretches can lift your mood, decrease stress and feelings of anxiety.
+You can do aerobic exercise like cycling, running, swimming and hiking, or non-aerobic exercise that focuses on muscular strength, flexibility, balance, or coordination like yoga, tai chi, dancing, and material arts.
+So even gardening, a 10-minute walk, or some quick yoga stretches can lift your mood, and decrease stress and feelings of anxiety.

 With the NOWATCH awareable you can track the effects of any type or duration of activity on your stress levels and mental states.
 This can help you understand what activities work best for your body and mind.